arnabganguly/HDInsightHBaseYCSB/YSCB.md

 ### 4. Run a write heavy workload in both clusters

 - To start lets run a write heavy workload to load 1 million rows into previously created HBase table.
+>  Ignore the warnings that you may see after submitting the command.

 #### HDInsight HBase with accelerated writes
 ```